isomerpages/imda-codesg/events/roadshows-and-exhibitions/_posts/2019-09-13-ecda-conference-2019.md

 **Tiny Thinkers**

 Learn Computational Thinking (CT) through fun activities and get a Tiny Thinkers Junior CT kit for free!
+Engage in 3 exciting activities - Robo-Tibby, Solve the Puzzle and Build a House!

 ------------